We created this list especially for doctors and know that if you follow our advice you'll make huge strides toward dominating your local market!

 The list we just looked at was reserved for industry-specific listing sites—sites that we find perform well for doctors.
 Now I want to address general directories.
 These should be used by all business owners, especially given that they often reference one another to get the all-important name, address, and phone number (N.A.P.) information we discussed above.

 - Google Local.
-There is also a social aspect to this, in the form of Google+.
-In fact, Google+ posts can show up in search results!
-So be sure that you’re using every avenue that Google provides.
+There is also a social aspect to this, in the form of Google My Business.
 To learn more about how to make the best use of Google Local, read our in-depth article, “10 Easy Steps to Help You Claim Your Google Local Listing.“

 - Yelp.
 Though much debated—read our article about Yelp to get caught up on the controversy—Yelp is still worth your time.
 Be sure you claim your business listing correctly by establishing a business owners account and that you engage reviewers, especially those who give positive reviews.